frame-lang/frame_transpiler/docs/source/getting_started/introduction/machine_block.rst

 Event Handlers
 --------------

-To make states do something, they need to be sent events.
+To make a state do something, it needs to be sent events.
 States handle events with... event handlers.

 .. code-block::